DocCyblade/abssctl/README.rst

 - **CLI executable:** ``abssctl`` (Actual Budget Sync Server ConTroL).

 The project is currently in the **Alpha (foundations)** phase.
-The repository builds on the bootstrap work from Pre-Alpha and now focuses on wiring core
-services: configuration, state management, and read-only workflows that unlock future instance operations.
+The repository builds on the bootstrap work from Pre-Alpha and now includes structured logging, global/per-instance locking, and templated systemd/nginx provider scaffolds alongside configuration, state management, and read-only workflows.

 Key Objectives
 ==============